Camapara Mountain Coffee Honduras

-Now, a collaboration with IHCAFE' (the Honduran coffee institute) and with the regional agency Honduran Western Coffee guarantees the producers access to training programs and technical assistance.
-The Presidium will work to promote the traditional coffee varieties, some of which have been replaced in past decades with hybrids, which are more productive but make a more anonymous coffee.
-The Presidium's first steps will therefore be focused on raising the profile of these varieties among the producers themselves, improving the work in the field and the post-harvest stages and shortening the distribution chain by creating new commercial channels.
+Now, a collaboration with IHCAFE’ (the Honduran Coffee Institute) and with the regional agency Honduran Western Coffee guarantees the producers access to training programs and technical assistance.
+The Presidium is working to promote the traditional coffee varieties, some of which have been replaced in past decades with hybrids, which are more productive but make a more anonymous coffee.
+The Presidium’s activities are therefore focused on raising the profile of these varieties among the producers themselves, improving the work in the field and the post-harvest stages and shortening the distribution chain by creating new commercial channels..

-Cruz Alta community, La Campa municipality, Lempira department, Honduras
+Cruz Alta community, La Campa municipality, Lempira department

 40 coffee growers, members of the Cooperativa Cocatecal